-- 1. Lot sizes and dimensions must comply with the standards of the underlying zoning district, provided that the net area of lots to be served by individual sewage disposal and water supply installations must comply with Clark County Health District standards. - 2.
+- Lot sizes and dimensions must comply with the standards of the underlying zoning district, provided that the net area of lots to be served by individual sewage disposal and water supply installations must comply with Clark County Health District standards. - 2.
 Lots may not be divided by another lot, street, alley, or any other thoroughfare or property. - 3.
 Lots may not be divided by City boundary lines.
 City boundary lines may be coterminous with lot lines or centerlines of streets and alleys. - 4.
-No public or private street, alley, or sidewalk shall be included in the measurement of lot area.
+No public or private street, alley, or sidewalk shall be included in the measurement of lot area. - B. Setbacks.
+Building setbacks must comply with the standards of the underlying zoning district.
+Required setbacks must be shown on the final map.